TREFZ/handlebars-echo/README.md

-A Handlebars utility helper to output a navigable, visual representation of data.
+Echo is a debugging tool.
+A Handlebars helper to output a navigable, visual representation of data.

 ![Example echo output](/example.png?raw=true "Example echo output")